Otto Weddigen: Legacy

-Weddigen was celebrated as a war hero in Germany as a result of his military successes, which were perceived as sensational; his home town made him an honorary citizen at the age of 32.
+Weddigen was celebrated as a war hero in Germany as a result of his military successes, which were perceived as sensational; Herford made him an honorary citizen at the age of 32.
 Adoration and the creation of legends quickly spread, propagandistically led by the tabloid press loyal to the Kaiser.
 Beer mugs, medals, wall plates and portrait busts of him were circulated in large numbers.
 It was soon said that almost every German household had a memento of Weddigen.
-The cult surrounding the submarine commander during the First World War was later surpassed only by the fighter pilot Manfred von Richthofen, who was shot down on April 21, 1918.
+The cult surrounding the submarine commander during the First World War was later surpassed only by the fighter pilot Manfred von Richthofen, who was shot down on 21 April 1918.